Do you really want what you think you want? (And how to improve your chances of achieving it if you do!)

 7. What will be my first step?
 By When?

 You may not know all the steps when you set off in pursuit of your outcome; indeed it is highly unlikely you will.
-By specifying your firs step, though, you will give yourself a sense of momentum and start the process moving in earnest.
+By specifying your first step, though, you will give yourself a sense of momentum and start the process moving in earnest.
+(And remember: “The longest journey starts with a single step!” – a saying credited to the Chinese sage Lao Tzu.)

 Try using the process next time you’re setting a goal.
-It may just help you to be certain that you really do want what you think you want; it will also give you a better chance of achieving it in the long run..
+It may just help you to be certain that you really do want what you think you want; it will also give you a better chance of achieving it in the long run if you do.

 And stop you going to Israel instead of India.